Oldham Athletic AFC

 COPRPORATE SOCIAL RESPONSIBILITY

 Oldham Athletic is extremely proud of its fundraising achievements.
 The club is very pro-active in supporting the official charity partner of the EFL, Prostate Cancer UK.
-Corporate Events and Hospitality manager, Jenny Warburton has cycled from London to Amsterdam for the past three years raising funds for Prostate Cancer UK.
 Every season, the club designates at least one game to fundraise for Prostate Cancer UK and during the 2012/13 season, the Prostate Cancer UK name was carried on the back of all first, reserve and youth team shirts.

 Oldham Athletic also supports ‘Once Upon A Smile’, a local children’s charity who work closely with hospitals, hospices, schools and other charities offering support to families of children with illnesses.
 The club hosts an annual charity football game consisting of ex-players and local celebrities with all proceeds going to the charity.